rainyer/weather-app/README.md

 **Google-map-react component + Google Cloud Platform**

-  The app map solution was a mix of a pre-made component for encapsulating Google Maps Javascript and the Google Cloud Platform services for maps, I had to configure a new app in the console and get the key for that specific api. the key is in api-keys.txt.
+  The app map solution was a mix of a pre-made component for encapsulating Google Maps Javascript and the Google Cloud Platform services for maps, I had to configure a new app in the console and get the key for that specific api.

 **Axios + Open Weather Map**